yiisoft/yii2-apidoc/README.md

 --page-title: string

---repo-url: string
-  Repository url (e.g. "https://github.com/yiisoft/yii2").
-Optional, used for resolving relative links within a repository (e.g. "[docs/guide/README.md](docs/guide/README.md)").
-If you don't have such links you can skip this.
-Otherwise, skipping this will cause generation of broken links because they will be not resolved and left as is.

 --silent-exit-on-exception: boolean, 0 or 1
   if true - script finish with `ExitCode::OK` in case of exception. false - `ExitCode::UNSPECIFIED_ERROR`.